-Finance, Audit & Risk Committee Agenda Item Q1 Q2 Q3 Q4 Financial Statements - Reviews external audited annual financial statements and recommends to the Board of Directors. Х Х Recommends unaudited quarterly financial statements, including public reports on financial statements for consistency of disclosure with financial statements X X x x Reviews quarterly and annual financial performance of the WCB and reports highlights to the Board of Directors Х Х х Х Approves financial content and the Management Discussion and Analysis section of the Annual Report X - Receive mid-year and annual report from the external actuary to understand the valuation of the organization's liabilities.
-X x Corporate Plan and Budget Reviews and recommends annual business plan, including balanced scorecard measures and targets and proposed rate of return. Х Reviews and recommends funding strategy and target average assessment rate Х Reviews and recommends operating and capital budgets, including proposed rate of return Х Internal Controls and Risk Oversight Approves internal audit plan for the coming year Х Reviews and discusses items that could pose operational, reputational, and financial or stakeholder concern Х Х Х Х
+Finance, Audit & Risk Committee Agenda Item Q1 Q2 Q3 Q4 Financial Statements Reviews external audited annual financial statements and recommends to the Board of Directors. х x Recommends unaudited quarterly financial statements, including public reports on financial statements for consistency of disclosure with financial statements х x x x Reviews quarterly and annual financial performance of the WCB and reports highlights to the Board of Directors х x x х Approves financial content and the Management Discussion and Analysis section of the Annual Report х Receive mid-year and annual report from the external actuary to understand the valuation of the organization's liabilities. х x Corporate Plan and Budget Reviews and recommends annual business plan, including balanced scorecard measures and targets and proposed rate of return. x Reviews and recommends funding strategy and target average assessment rate Х Reviews and recommends operating and capital budgets, including proposed rate of return х Internal Controls and Risk Oversight Reviews and discusses the report of Enterprise Risk Management including the full risk heat map. Х х x х Monitors and reports to the Board of Directors on the effectiveness of the х

-T 1 1 1 risk to the organization, including cyber security risks.
-Monitors and reports to the Board of Directors on the effectiveness of the enterprise risk management system through an annual risk assessment by the internal auditor X Reviews and discusses inventory of plans in place to address disaster recovery/business continuity issues and reports highlights to the Board of Directors Х Internal Auditor Approves terms of internal audit plan for the coming year. Х Reviews internal audit updates and recommends action as required. Х X Х Х Meets with internal auditor at least once per year X Regular in camera meeting with Internal Auditor and with Committee alone.
-X External Auditors Approves terms of yearly engagement letter.
-X Monitors and reports to the Board on the plan, conduct and reporting of the annual external audit Х Meets with the External Auditor at least once per year. Х Х Х Annual in camera meeting with External Auditor. Х Х Х Compliance and Other Oversight Recommends quarterly reports on goods and services procurement, statutory employer remittances and OH&amp;S compliance. Х Х Х Х Receives annual report from the CEO of any litigation matters that could significantly affect the financial statements X Receives and recommends annual report from the CEO regarding the organization's statutory compliance under the Workers' Compensation Х
+1 1 1

+enterprise risk management system

+through an annual risk assessment by the internal auditor

+-

+- Reviews and discusses inventory of

+plans in place to address disaster v

+recovery/business continuity issues X

+and reports highlights to the Board of Directors

+Internal Auditor

+- Approves terms of internal audit х

+plan for the coming year. ^

+Reviews internal audit updates and

+recommends action as required. Х Х Х Х

+- Meets with internal auditor at least

+once per year Х

+- Regular in camera meeting with

+Internal Auditor and with Committee Х

+alone.

+External Auditors

+- Approves terms of yearly Х

+engagement letter.

+- Monitors and reports to the Board on

+the plan, conduct and reporting of Х

+the annual external audit

+- Meets with the External Auditor at V V V

+least once per year.
+X X Х

+- Annual in camera meeting with v V V

+External Auditor.
+X X Х

+Compliance and Other Oversight

+- Recommends quarterly reports on

+goods and services procurement, Х Х Х Х

+statutory employer remittances and

+OH&S compliance.

+- Receives annual report from the

+CEO of any litigation matters that

+could significantly affect the Х

+financial statements

+- Receives and recommends annual

+report from the CEO regarding the

+organization's statutory compliance v

+under the Workers' Compensation X

+Act (en route to inclusion of that

+information in the WSIS report).

+1 1

-Act (en route to inclusion of that information in the WSIS report).
-Receives annual report of expenses of Executive Committee and Board of Directors Х - Receives annual audit report of expenses of Board of Directors, senior management and employees X - Receives results of annual Committee evaluation process Х
+Receives annual report of expenses of Executive Committee and Board of Directors х Receives annual audit report of expenses of Board of Directors, senior management and employees х Receives results of annual Committee evaluation process Х